Hablamos Español Insurance Companies We Work With

 What does a certificate of insurance prove?

-That a policy existed when the certificate was issued.
-It grants the holder no coverage by itself and can be out of date the next day.
+Generally, that a policy existed when the certificate was issued.
+It grants the holder no coverage by itself and may be out of date the next day.

 Can I issue a certificate with special wording?